 There is further irony here in that the idea to pair beer and food intelligently probably predates the wine and cheese party.
 We’ll explore this soon.

 Note re images.
 The first image was sourced at the clipartfest site and is believed in the public domain.
 The second was extracted from the news article linked in the text, obtained via the New York State historic newspapers digitized resource.
 All intellectual property in the sources of the images belongs solely to their lawful owner or authorized users, as applicable.
 Images are believed available for educational and historical purposes.
 All feedback welcomed.

 *From Greek-letter social fraternity.

-**See my last post mentioned, clearly eating cheese with wine or beer itself did not start in the 1930s and expand from there.
-But the idea of attending a party or reception to appraise the flavours of different wines and cheeses, where nothing else was consumed, seems a 20th century innovation.
+**See my last post mentioned, clearly pairing cheese with wine or beer did not start in the 1930s.
+But the idea of attending a party or reception to assess the flavours of different wines and cheese, where nothing else was consumed, seems a 20th century development.